saisandeepvaddi/ten-hands/README.md

 2. `yarn build`
 3. `npm link` (Here use npm instead of yarn.
 For some reason yarn link did not work for me)

+## Some gotchas

+1. If you feel switching project terminals stuck, that can be due to applying theme on terminals.
+I'll add a setting that toggles theme on terminal.
+Or you can comment inside `setTheme()` function in [terminal.ts](/ui/src/components/Command/terminal.ts) for now and build.

 # Contributions

 This project started as educational for myself to get into react hooks, socket, typescript and other stuff.
 So expect some wierdness around the code.